davidroeca/web-app-orchestration-talk/talk/talk.rst

 .. note::
-    * webpack-serve is the future of webpack's development server implementation, and will be incorporated into cra at some point
+    * webpack-serve is the future of webpack's development server
+    * It will be incorporated into cra at some point
     * This configuration is needed to support alternative publicPaths
     * host 0.0.0.0 -> basically says try any IP address
-    * port specified here should be consistent with nginx
+    * port specified here should be consistent with reverse proxy config

 ----